LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - Disputed scores
   - Technical issues

+### 6.6 Match Forfeiture
+A team forfeits under the following conditions:
+- Team does not show up for scheduled date
+- Team unable to field six (6) players by game time
+- Teams unresponsive regarding scheduling (without alerting staff prior)
+- Either team demonstrates intentional use of an in-game exploit
+- Either team violates LEAGUE7 Code of Conduct or Seasonal Rules prior to or during game

+Forfeiture Results:
+- Forfeiting team receives 0-2 Loss
+- Score difference recorded as 0:0
+- When applicable, non-forfeiting team receives 2-0 Win with 0:0 score difference

 ## 7. Technical Management

 ### 7.1 Technical Issues and Disconnections
+- No matter which team has issue, players must secure a screenshot of the technical issue.
-- Team captains' mutual agreement takes precedence in handling technical issues
+- Team captains' mutual agreement takes precedence in handling technical issues.
+- Captains will be allowed to discuss for 7 minutes to find a mutual agreement.
+  - Captains are advised to discuss all possible scenarios pre-game.
-- When captains cannot agree, follow resolution table below:
+- When captains cannot agree, follow resolution table:

 | Time \ Points Diff | 0 | 10 | 20 | 30 | 40 | 50 | 60 | 70 | 80 | 90 |
 |:---------:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|